Chicago

 Uber Sexual Assault Lawsuit Overview

-If you or a loved one were sexually assaulted or faced other forms of sexual misconduct or abuse as an Uber passenger, you may be eligible to file an Uber Sexual Assault Lawsuit claim.
+If you or a loved one were sexually assaulted or faced other forms of sexual misconduct while riding with Uber, you may be eligible to file a claim.

-Use the confidential chatbot on this page to find out if you qualify to file a lawsuit claim instantly.
+Use the confidential chatbot on this page or call us now to see if you qualify to file your Uber assault lawsuit claim.

 What is the Uber Sexual Assault MDL?